 We believe that health equity exists when there are no unnecessary, avoidable, unfair, unjust or systemically-caused differences in health status.
 Where you live matters.
 Racial injustice matters.
 Financial and socioeconomic status matters.
 Toxic stress matters.
 Access to safe and affordable neighborhoods and homes matters.

 This is why our work, and that which we expect in the work of our partners, is rooted in three cornerstones.

 A cornerstone is defined as “an important quality or feature on which a particular thing depends or is based.”
 Ours are designed to help ensure that all we do has an impact on the people, families and communities in our state who need it most, and make clear that we only engage in opportunities that:

-- Serve Coloradans who are low income and/or historically have had less power or privilege;
+- Serve Coloradans who have low income and historically have had less power or privilege;

 - Intend to create health equity; and

 - Are informed by community and those we exist to serve.

 As part of our organizational strategy, these cornerstones will help bring health in reach for all Coloradans by strengthening bodies, minds and communities in the fight against unfair and avoidable differences in health.

 Learn more about how our focus areas are helping to improve the health of Coloradans.